Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Related Work

 Although the advantages of using model-free deep reinforcement learning for legged robot locomotion have been shown in various previous works in perspective of the control performance, less attention is given to how the controllers are engineered.
 To achieve such a robust controller with natural and smooth joint movements, a variety of reward terms (often ten or more) are designed first, and the reward coefficients for each of the terms are extensively tuned until satisfactory performance is achieved.
-This reward engineering process is the most time-consuming part of designing the controller.
+This reward engineering process is the most time-consuming part of designing the controller (This procedure often takes several months).
 Finding the relative weights for each of the reward terms based on the resulting robot's motion is not trivial and it highly depends on the engineer's experience and intuition.

 There are some previous works to reduce the burden of reward engineering.
-Escontrela et al. \cite{escontrela2022adversarialAnymal} and Wu et al. \cite{wu2023adverserialTO} utilized an auxiliary task to imitate the natural motions present in expert demonstration data, derived either from animal motions or trajectory optimization.
+Escontrela et al. \cite{escontrela2022adversarialAnymal}, Wu et al. \cite{wu2023adverserialTO}, and Fuchioka et al. \cite{fuchioka2023opt} utilized an auxiliary task to imitate the natural motions present in expert demonstration data, derived either from animal motions or trajectory optimization.
 However, the motions that the controller can generate are limited to the available expert demonstration data.
 Feng et al. \cite{feng2023genloco} proposed a morphology randomization technique to generate a general controller for quadruped robots and remove the robot-specific engineering process.
-However, training a single controller for a broad range of quadruped robot morphologies results in a conservative controller.
+However, training a single controller for a broad range of quadruped robot morphologies results in a conservative controller and is a well-known problem of domain randomization techniques.
+Furthermore, their experiments were restricted to indoor settings with simple behaviors (e.g., go forward, turn in place), limiting their ability to demonstrate high controller robustness.

 In this work, we propose a learning framework that is formulated with both rewards and constraints.
 Because constraints are generalizable, interpretable, and can be utilized to guide the policy to the desired region, our method reduces the burden of extensive reward engineering by requiring fewer reward terms (only three) to tune and making the training process more general across similar robot platforms.